eugene-khyst/spring-data-examples/README.md

 Find out more details in the example.

-## <a name="afa7b6461a2e3f16a1895d95522f3f29"></a>Spring Data R2DBC
+## <a id="afa7b6461a2e3f16a1895d95522f3f29"></a>Spring Data R2DBC

-Spring Data JDBC is simpler than JPA and has fewer pitfalls.
+Spring Data JDBC is simpler than JPA/Jakarta Persistence and has fewer pitfalls.
 But it would be good to have a truly reactive non-blocking data access layer.
 That's where Spring Data R2DBC comes in.
 The latest (at the time of writing) version is Spring Data R2DBC 1.1.0.RC1.

 Spring Data R2DBC uses Reactive Relational Database Connectivity, a reactive programming APIs to relational databases.
 In contrast to the blocking nature of JDBC, R2DBC is non-blocking and has a reactive API.
-R2DBC drivers are available for:
+R2DBC drivers are available for the most popular databases.
-* PostgreSQL
-* MySQL
-* MS SQL
-* H2

-Spring Data R2DBC used together with Spring WebFlux allows to develop fully-reactive and non-blocking applications.
+Spring Data R2DBC used together with Spring WebFlux allow developing fully-reactive and non-blocking applications.

 Spring Data R2DBC concept is to be a simple and easy to use object mapper and does **NOT** provide many features of ORM.